My favorite method for cooking perfect, deliciously seasoned pinto beans. Once you try them, you'll be hooked for life.

 - 6oz chunk of cured salt pork (or bacon, ham hock, fat back, etc..)

 - Salt and pepper, to taste

-- Transfer rinsed beans into a large pot and cover with 2-3 inches of water.
+- Transfer rinsed beans back into the pot and cover with 6 cups of cold water.

-- Add salt pork and bring to a low simmer for 2 hours, or until beans are nice and tender.
+- Add salt pork (if using) and bring to a low simmer for 1.5 - 2 hours, or until beans are nice and tender.